What Elder Law Can Do for Your Family

 If the likelihood seems high that you are going to need to qualify for Medicaid to help you pay costs associated with medical care or a stay in a long-term nursing care facility, speak with an attorney about sheltering your assets.
 Medicaid’s rules on transferring assets are stringent, but you may be able to set up a trust or spend money on necessary household repairs.

-If someone you care about has a physical or mental disability that requires living assistance, you may want to think about setting up a special-needs trust.
+If someone you care about has a physical or mental disability that requires living assistance, you may want to think about setting up a special needs trust.
 This will allow you or some other trustworthy individual to manage property such as money or real estate on your disabled loved one’s behalf.
 Setting up this type of trust is particularly important if your loved one is receiving government assistance such as Medicaid or subsidized housing.